nychealth/coronavirus-data/totals/Readme.md

 ### antibody-by-sex.csv

-This file contains the number of people who received an antibody test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of antibody testing per 100,000 people, stratified by sex as reported to the Health Department by laboratories.
-Please see description of the different categories of COVID-19 tests in the technical notes section (Types of Surveillance: Reportable Disease Surveillance).
+This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of testing per 100,000 people, stratified by sex as reported to the Health Department by laboratories.
+Please see the key notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#types-of-covid-19-laboratory-tests)).

 Indicators include: